postgres-ai/docs/docs/database-lab/1_tutorial.md

   --id my_first_clone
 ```

-After a second or two, if everything is configured correctly, you will see
-that the clone is ready to be used:
+After a second or two, if everything is configured correctly, you will see that the clone is ready to be used.
+It should look like this:
 ```json
 {
     "id": "botcmi54uvgmo17htcl0",